Jennifer Leeman

 Articles and chapters

 Leeman, J. (2023).
 (In)visible identities and inequities: The construction of Latinidad in European censuses.
-In R. Márquez-Reiter & A. Patiño-Santos (Eds.), Language practices and processes among Latin Americans in Europe (pp. 1–24).
+In R. Márquez-Reiter & A. Patiño-Santos (Eds.), Language Practices and Processes among Latin Americans in Europe (pp. 1–24).
 Routledge.

 Leeman, J. (2022).
 Foreword.
 In A. Sánchez-Muñoz & J. Retis (Eds.)
 Communicative Spaces in Bilingual Contexts: Discourses, Synergies and Counterflows in Spanish and English.
 Routledge.